 What to Wear When Going for a Massage

-Generally speaking, you should wear something comfortable and stretchy on the legs (tights or joggers) and try not to wear belts, pants, shorts with next to no stretch or lots of pockets.
+Generally speaking, you should wear something comfortable and stretchy on the legs (tights or joggers) and try not to wear belts, pants, or shorts with next to no stretch or lots of pockets.
 The idea is to dress as comfortably as possible, though this varies, making it worthwhile to ask the massage specialist what you should wear.

 What to Wear for a Massage at a Spa

 Spa massages tend to be more intimate than a traditional massage, with most patients wearing swimwear or underwear.
 If your booked treatment requires full or partial nudity, you will be allowed to strip down before the treatment begins.
 However, only book the massage you’re comfortable with and okay to do.

 What to Wear for a Full Body Massage